 The Company evaluates goodwill and indefinite lived intangible assets qualitatively for impairment at least annually in beginning of the fourth quarter of each fiscal year or whenever an event occurs or circumstances change that would more likely than not reduce the fair value of a reporting unit below its carrying amount.
 If the Company determines that a quantitative analysis is necessary, the impairment test for goodwill is currently a two-step process.
 Step one consists of a comparison of the fair value of a reporting unit against its carrying amount, including the goodwill allocated to each reporting unit.
 The Company determines the fair value of its reporting units based on a combination of income and market approaches.
 The income approach is based on the present value of estimated future cash flows of the reporting units, and the market approach is based on a market multiple calculated for each reporting unit based on market data of other companies engaged in similar business.
-If the carrying amount of the reporting unit is in excess of its fair value, step two requires the comparison of the carrying value of the reporting unit's goodwill.
-Any excess of the carrying value of the reporting unit's goodwill is recorded as an impairment loss.
+If the carrying amount of the reporting unit is in excess of its fair value, step two requires the comparison of the implied fair value of the reporting unit's goodwill against the carrying amount of the reporting unit's goodwill.
+Any excess of the carrying value of the reporting unit's goodwill over the implied fair value of the reporting unit's goodwill is recorded as an impairment loss.
 The impairment test for intangible assets with indefinite useful lives, if any, consists of a comparison of fair value to carrying value, with any excess of carrying value over fair value being recorded as an impairment loss.